 - Can program computers, develop software, maintain, monitor, and manage complex systems

-- Seasoned sales professional with proven track record (made President’s Club 1st year as SE)
+- Seasoned sales professional with a proven track record (made President’s Club 1st year as SE)

 - Active community leader - volunteers extensively with homeless and at-risk youth teaching computer science and career readiness